carlogilmar/Learning-Phoenix/tanto_ecto/README.md

 - feature/ecto Add a migration for create a users table
 - feature/ecto Add foreign key reference user-recipe
 - feature/ecto Create an Ecto Schema for represent an business Entity
+- feature/ecto Create an changeset function in recipe schema